DouglasAntunes/KF2-Workshop-Collection-URL-Converter/README.md

 ## How to Use

-If you don't have the .NET Core Runtime, Download [Here](https://www.microsoft.com/net/download/core#/runtime "Download .NET Core")
+- Windows

-1. Download the last version of [KF2 Workshop Collection URL Converter](https://github.com/DouglasAntunes/KF2-Workshop-Collection-URL-Converter/releases "Releases Page").
+    1. Download the last version of [KF2 Workshop Collection URL Converter](https://github.com/DouglasAntunes/KF2-Workshop-Collection-URL-Converter/releases "Releases Page") for win64.

     2. Extract the files on a folder.

-3. Open Terminal, PowerShell or Command Prompt on the folder.
+    3. Open PowerShell or Command Prompt on the folder.

-4. Type ```dotnet KF2WorkshopUrlConverter.dll -u http://steamcommunity.com/sharedfiles/filedetails/?id=882417829``` changing the url link with the desired collection (http or https).
+    4. Type ```KF2WorkshopUrlConverter -u http://steamcommunity.com/sharedfiles/filedetails/?id=882417829``` changing the url link with the desired collection (http or https).

     5. See the results.

     - You can export this list do a file using the ```-o path\to\file``` parameter.
+    Example: ```KF2WorkshopUrlConverter -u http://steamcommunity.com/sharedfiles/filedetails/?id=882417829 -o maps.txt```

+    - For more help, type ```KF2WorkshopUrlConverter -help```

+- Linux / MacOS

+    1. Download the last version of [KF2 Workshop Collection URL Converter](https://github.com/DouglasAntunes/KF2-Workshop-Collection-URL-Converter/releases "Releases Page") for your respective OS.

+    2. Extract the files on a folder.

+    3. Open Terminal on the folder.

+    4. Type ```chmod +x ./KF2WorkshopUrlConverter``` to grant execution rights.

+    5. Type ```./KF2WorkshopUrlConverter -u http://steamcommunity.com/sharedfiles/filedetails/?id=882417829``` changing the url link with the desired collection (http or https).

+    6. See the results.

+    - You can export this list do a file using the ```-o path\to\file``` parameter.
-Example: ```dotnet KF2WorkshopUrlConverter.dll -u http://steamcommunity.com/sharedfiles/filedetails/?id=882417829 -o maps.txt```
+    Example: ```./KF2WorkshopUrlConverter -u http://steamcommunity.com/sharedfiles/filedetails/?id=882417829 -o maps.txt```

-For more help, type ```dotnet KF2WorkshopUrlConverter.dll -help```
+    - For more help, type ```./KF2WorkshopUrlConverter -help```

 ## How to Create a Collection